leminh111/angular-test/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+If you copy the files into a server sub-folder, append the build flag, --base-href and set the `<base href>` appropriately.

+For example, if the index.html is on the server at /my/app/index.html, set the base href to `<base href="/my/app/">` like this.

+`ng build --base-href=/my/app/`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).